satyaki-mitra/ContractIntel_AI/docs/WHITEPAPER.md

 ### 9.1 Summary of Contributions

-This work presents the AI Contract Risk Analyzer, a production-grade system that democratizes access to contract risk assessment through sophisticated AI techniques.
+This work presents the ContractIntel AI, a production-grade system that democratizes access to contract risk assessment through sophisticated AI techniques.
 Our key contributions include:

 1. **Multi-Model Architecture**: Novel combination of Legal-BERT for clause understanding, sentence embeddings for semantic similarity, and LLM integration for natural language generation.